Conferences

 Conference fees include:

-• Entry to the full 3 day event*
+• Entry to the full three-day event*

 • Conference dinner